Stemmi/st-emmi-konzerte/README.md

 ---
 PreviewContainer:
 - When user clicks on one of the listed blog post than she gets linked to the detail page /post/:id
+- Place a link in Mapbox popup to /post/:id

 ---